chipmuenk/modular_synths/esp32.md

 ### USB MIDI for the ESP32

-For more information refer to the MIDI related project: https://github.com/marcel-licence/esp32_usb_midi Using USB can be seen here: https://youtu.be/Mt3rT-SVZww
+For more information refer to the MIDI related project: [esp32_usb_midi](https://github.com/marcel-licence/esp32_usb_midi).
+Using USB MIDI can be seen in the video [Mini USB host shield with ESP32 as MIDI interface](https://youtu.be/Mt3rT-SVZww).

 ## Hardware